cargilgar/Travelling-Salesman-Problem/README.md

 1. **Algorithm selection**: To be chosen from here [Algorithms](#Algorithms).
 2. **Neighbourhood operator**: To be chosen from here [Neighbourhood operators](#Neighbourhood-operators).
 3. **Initial Solution**: this can be either random (by default) or greedy approach.
-4. **Solution evaluation**: for this problem, this is simply adding the cost of travelling through the cities.
+4. **Solution evaluation**: for th TSP, this is simply adding the cost of travelling through the cities.
 5. **Stopping criteria**: No improvement after some iterations or conditions.
 Note that each algorithm has its own criteria for stopping.

 ## Instructions

 ### Installation of dependencies

 ```bash
 pip install requirements.txt
 ```